OldManAlpha/Monopoly-Deal/README.md

 - `addbot <Name>`: Add a bot into your game.
 - `kick [Player Name]`: Remove a player or bot from the game and return all of their cards back to the deck.
 - `stop`: Closes the server.
+- `edittools`: Displays and describes tools that can help you in creating your own custom deck.

 <details>
 <summary><b>Advanced commands</b></summary>